Khalillof/cybersecurity_capstone/README.rst

 app features:
-    primary correspond to the requirements for cybersecurity specilization capstone on coursera by maryland university
+    This app correspond to the requirements for cybersecurity specilization capstone on coursera by maryland university

     - user registration pages and login with password reset functionality using text based security questions
     - login in using either username or email